 Where's the best place to meet other farangs or are they best avoided?

-If you'd like to become involved in the typical expat community lifestyle ie. attend organised events such as HASH RUNS and CHESS CLUBS, Trang isn't for you.
-There are very few expats here, and they tend to have their own circles of friends including their colleagues and community (both Thai and Ferang).
+If you'd like to become involved in the typical expat community lifestyle ie. attend organised events such as hash runs and chess clubs, then Trang isn't for you.
+There are very few expats here, and they tend to have their own circles of friends including their colleagues and community (both Thai and Farang).